-- Have been continuously in the U.S, and not have left the U.S. for long periods of time during the past 5 years (i.e you may be at risk if you left the U.S. 6 months at a time or longer, and you are ineligible if you left the U.S. for 1 year at a time or long).
+- Have been continuously in the U.S, and not have left the U.S. for long periods of time during the past 5 years (i.e you may be at risk if you left the U.S. 6 months at a time or longer, and you are ineligible if you left the U.S. for 1 year or longer).

 - Have residence in the district where you are applying for at least 3 months.

 - Be a person of good moral character.

-- Be able to speak, read, write and understand basic English (age exemptions may apply for those who qualify).
+- Be able to speak, read, write and understand basic English (age and/or medical exemptions may apply for those who qualify).

 - Have basic knowledge of United States history, government, and civics

 - Be willing to take an Oath of Allegiance to the United States.

-It is in your best interest to consult with an immigration attorney or naturalization expert on your eligibility before you send in your application!
+It is in your best interest to consult with an immigration attorney/BIA Accredited representative before you send your application for citizenship.